craibuc/PsNLog/README.md

 # PsNLog
-PowerShell module that wraps the NLog.
+PowerShell module that wraps the NLog assembly.

 ## Examples